 The settler under an irrevocable trust loses the right to control the assets.
 Assets under an irrevocable trust must be transferred to a person acting as a trustee.
 The trustee must be someone other than the settlor.
 The settlor under an irrevocable trust cannot remove the assets.

 The trustee under an irrevocable trust holds legal title to the property.
 Under an irrevocable trust, the trustee manages the assets.
 They are managed for the benefit of the named beneficiaries during the settlor’s life.
 After the trust settler’s death, the trustee distributes them to the beneficiaries.

-A joint revocable living trust is set up by two people.
-They are called the joint grantors.
-These trusts are funded with joint or separate property.
-If you draft a joint revocable trust correctly, the surviving spouse will keep the rights in their separate trust property.
-They also retain their share of community property.
+Two people set up a joint revocable living trust.
+They are called joint grantors.
+These trusts are funded with common or separate property.
+With a joint revocable trust, the surviving spouse will keep their trust property.
+They also keep their share of community property.